 - Each group can designate a meeting organizer and have them invite only their group members to the meeting.
 That student should follow the directions to create a video conference in Canvas, at the beginning of this document.

 Note: The option exists to choose which students to move into any particular breakout room during the meeting; however, this option is not recommended.
 Students would have to be assigned to rooms one by one, which is time consuming for large classes.
 Also, the assigning can't be done until all students have joined the meeting.

 Breakout rooms are not recommended for office hours.
-Instead, we recommend scheduling meetings with students (you can use Canvas Appointments to set this up) and create separate BJ meetings.
+Instead, we recommend scheduling meetings with students (you can use Canvas Appointments to set this up) and create separate BlueJeans meetings.

-This method is recommended when the groups are to be randomly assigned during class.
+Method one is recommended when the groups are to be randomly assigned during class.
 Only the meeting organizer has access to the Breakout Session feature within BlueJeans.
 If you would prefer someone other than yourself be in control of creating the breakout rooms, it is best for that person to create the class meeting within Canvas.
-It is important to note that this person will also have access to the moderator controls and can mute participants, as needed.
+This person will also have access to the moderator controls and can mute participants, as needed.

 - Select the Start button on the Breakout Session app.

 - Click Add Room to add a new Breakout Room.

 - Repeat Step 6 to add as many breakout rooms as needed, up to a maximum of 20 rooms.